hellafolk/hellafolk.github.io/quaking_aspen.md

 </div>
 ---

 To explore how habitat suitability might shift across different environments, I chose two study sites in Colorado that represent different conditions for aspen.
 Using the USGS Protected Areas Database (PAD-US v4.1), I focused on National Parks of similar size and picked locations where aspens are present, but where climate and elevation vary a lot.
 Rocky Mountain National Park (ROMO), my first site, represents a higher-elevation, cooler environment with more snowpack.
-Great Sand Dunes National Park (GSNP) has a much smaller aspen population, where conditions are warmer and drier.
-Looking at both together lets me compare an already comfortable habitat (ROMO) with one that’s pushing the limits (GSNP), and see how those might shift with climate change.
+Great Sand Dunes National Park (GRSA) has a much smaller aspen population, where conditions are warmer and drier.
+Looking at both together lets me compare an already comfortable habitat (ROMO) with one that’s pushing the limits (GRSA), and see how those might shift with climate change.

 <img
   src="https://hellafolk.github.io/img/sites_2_final_map.png"